AREA3D: Active Reconstruction Agent with Unified Feed-Forward 3D Perception and Vision-Language Guidance

 \section{Abstract}

-Active 3D reconstruction enables an agent to autonomously select viewpoints to build accurate and complete scene geometry efficiently, rather than passively reconstructing scenes from pre-collected images.
-Existing active reconstruction methods often rely on geometric heuristics, which may result in redundant observations without improving reconstruction quality.
-To address this, we propose \textbf{AREA3D}, an active reconstruction agent for 3D reconstruction by leveraging feed-forward 3D models and vision-language guidance.
-The framework decouples view uncertainty modeling from feed-forward reconstruction, enabling precise uncertainty estimation without online optimization.
-Moreover, the integrated Vision-Language Model provides high-level semantic guidance that guides exploration beyond purely geometric cues.
-Extensive experiments on both scene-level and object-level benchmarks demonstrate that AREA3D achieves state-of-the-art reconstruction accuracy, especially in sparse views.
-The code will be available at \url{https://github.com/TianlingXu/AREA3D}
+Active 3D reconstruction enables an agent to autonomously select viewpoints to build accurate and complete scene geometry, rather than passively reconstructing from pre-collected datasets.
+Existing active reconstruction methods often rely on geometric heuristics, which may lead to redundant observations without improving reconstruction quality.
+To address this limitation, we propose \textbf{AREA3D}, an active 3D reconstruction agent that leverages feed-forward 3D models and data-driven vision-language guidance.The framework decouples view uncertainty modeling from the feed-forward 3D model and the pretrained Vision-Language model, enabling precise uncertainty estimation without costly online optimization.
+Moreover, the integrated Vision-Language Model provides high-level semantic guidance for exploration beyond purely geometric cues.
+Extensive experiments on both scene-level and object-level benchmarks (Replica and OmniObject3D) demonstrate that AREA3D achieves state-of-the-art reconstruction accuracy, especially in sparse views.